Education

 Step 6: Portioning

-Make long, firm strokes along the fillets to cut your desired sizes- and you’re done!
-Sear, bake, poach- you’ve got salmon fillets ready to go.
+Make long, firm strokes along the fillets to cut your desired sizes and you're done!
+Sear, bake, poach you've got fillets ready to go.

 Knife Talk

-You don’t need anything fancy- just a sharp, flexible filleting knife (I didn't use one in the video...).
+You don't need anything fancy just a sharp, flexible filleting knife.
 The flex helps you glide over bones without hacking through them.
 If your cuts feel jagged or messy, you probably need to sharpen the blade.

 Don't Toss the Bones

-I always keep the head and spine for stock.
+Always keep the head and spine for stock.
 Throw them in a pot with water, mirepoix, and maybe a bay leaf or two.
-Simmer gently for 30–40 minutes and strain- you’ve now got liquid gold for risotto, soups, or sauces.
+Simmer gently for 30–40 minutes and strain you've now got liquid gold for risotto, soups, or sauces.
 Essentially, fish stock.

 Vacuum Seal = Freshness

-Once portioned, I vacuum seal the fillets- either whole or pre-cut- and store them in the freezer.
-If I’m cooking them within a couple of days, they go in the fridge still sealed.
+Once portioned, vacuum seal the fillets either whole or pre-cut and store them in the freezer.
+If you're cooking them within a couple of days, they go in the fridge still sealed.
 No mess, no smell, no drying out.

 Why people